We now have an FAQ list that we hope will help you answer some of the more common ones.

 Admission decision is very quick.
 In general, you may need to wait 3-6 months to get admission decision for graduate programs. (if you only want to apply for masters program, research based masters is recommended.
 In general, you will get financial support in research based masters program.

-14. What Is Visa Chances In Canada?
+14. What Is Visa Chances To Study In Canada?

 15. Do your consultancy charge fees?